 The Program Execution System (PES) provides on-line resource discovery, scheduling, binding, application performance monitoring, and rescheduling.
 To execute an application, the user submits parameters of the problem such as problem size to the GrADS system.
 The application COP is retrieved and the PES is invoked.
-At this stage the scheduler interacts with the grid run-time system to determine which resources are available and what performance can be expected of those resources.
+At this stage the scheduler interacts with the Grid run-time system to determine which resources are available and what performance can be expected of those resources.
 The scheduler then uses application requirements specified in the COP to select an application-appropriate schedule (resource subset and a mapping of the problem data or tasks onto those resources).

 The binder is then invoked to perform a final, resource-specific compilation of the intermediate representation code.
-Next, the executable is launched on the selected grid resources and a real-time performance monitor is used to track program performance and detect violation of performance guarantees.
-Performance guarantees are formalized in a performance contract [33].
+Next, the executable is launched on the selected Grid resources and a real-time performance monitor is used to track program performance and detect violation of performance guarantees.
+Performance guarantees are formalized in a performance contract [35].
 In the case of a performance contract violation, the rescheduler is invoked to evaluate alternative schedules.

-2.1 Grid technology
+2.1 Grid Technology

 The previous section outlined the GrADS vision; as components of that vision are prototyped and validated, they are incorporated in a shared prototype implementation of GrADS called GrADSoft.
 Many of the scheduling approaches described in this chapter have been integrated into this prototype.
-We utilize the following grid technologies to support our research efforts.
+We utilize the following Grid technologies to support our research efforts.

-The Monitoring and Discovery Service (MDS) [9] and the Network Weather Service (NWS) [34] are two on-line services that collect and store grid information that may be of interest to tools such as schedulers.
+The Monitoring and Discovery Service (MDS) [12] and the Network Weather Service (NWS) [36] are two on-line services that collect and store Grid information that may be of interest to tools such as schedulers.
 The MDS is a Grid information management system that is used to collect and publish system configuration, capability, and status information.
 Examples of the information that can typically be retrieved from an MDS server include operating system, processor type and speed, and number of CPUs available.
-The NWS is a distributed monitoring system designed to track and forecast dynamic resource conditions.
+The NWS is a distributed monitoring system designed to track and forecast dynamic resource conditions; Chapter ?? describes this system in detail.
 Examples of the information that can typically be retrieved from an NWS server include the fraction of CPU available to a newly started process, the amount of memory that is currently unused, and the bandwidth with which data can be sent to a remote host.
-Our scheduling approaches draw on both the MDS and NWS to discover properties of the grid environment.
+Our scheduling approaches draw on both the MDS and NWS to discover properties of the Grid environment.

-The ClassAds / Matchmaking approach to scheduling [27] was pioneered in the Condor high-throughput computing system [19].
+The ClassAds / Matchmaking approach to scheduling [28] was pioneered in the Condor high-throughput computing system [22].
+Refer to Chapter ?? for a discussion of Condor and Chapter ?? for a discussion of ClassAds.
 ClassAds (i.e., Classified Advertisements) are records specified in text files that allow resource owners to describe the resources they own and resource consumers to describe the resources they need.
 The ClassAds/Matchmaking formalism includes three parts: The ClassAds language defines the syntax for participants to create ClassAds.
 The advertising protocol defines basic conventions regarding how ClassAds and matches must be communicated among participants.
 The matchmaker finds matching requests and resource descriptions, and notifies the advertiser of the result.
-Unfortunately, the ClassAds/Matchmaker framework only considers a single resource request at a time.
-As will be described in Section 1.4.3.1, our work has extended the ClassAds/Matchmaker framework to allow scheduling of parallel applications on multiple resources.
+Unfortunately, at the time of our research efforts the ClassAds/Matchmaker framework only considered a single resource request at a time.
+As will be described in Section 4.3.1, our work has extended the ClassAds/Matchmaker framework to allow scheduling of parallel applications on multiple resources.